shanvinluo/Handwriting-Digit-Recognition/README.md

 • Optimized the CNN model to achieve a 99% accuracy on the testing dataset

 • Analysed the accuracy of our models by plotting graphs and tables using Seaborn and Matplotlib and by measuring different accuracy scores such as the f1-score

-• Implemented a graphical user interface using Gradio that displays the model's predictions